OWASP/www-chapter-national-institute-of-engineering-mysuru/tab_meetups.md

 ## Past Meetups

 **Chapter Meetup**\
+**Date & Time:** 16th April 2025, 3:00pm IST\
+**Venue:** NIE North Auditorium, Mysuru\
+The OWASP NIE Student Chapter successfully conducted its last chapter meetup of the semester.
+During the event, members reviewed the progress of ongoing projects and finalized the chapter newsletter as the semester drew to a close.
+The meetup provided an excellent platform for collaboration, reflection on achievements, and planning for future initiatives.

+**Chapter Meetup**\
 **Date & Time:** 3rd April 2025, 10:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\
 OWASP NIE Student Chapter conducted the monthly chapter meetup where we reviewed progress on Phase 2 of the ongoing chapter projects and planned on the next event for the chapter.